cjhamby/Java/README.md

 # Java
-My humble java collection

-## Goals for projects
-- to be lightweight
-- to be easily set up
-- maven compatibility
+My humble java collection.
+Several of these projects are the result of my attempts to find modern best practices for code.

 Organization is an ongoing process :-)